-The new year and new school term have started and families are adjusting to new schedules, curricula, schoolmates, school environments and expectations.
+The new year and new school term will start soon, and families will need to adjust to new schedules, curricula, schoolmates, school environments and expectations.

 Having to study, work and live in a new normal also add challenges to our daily lives as local and global situations evolve unpredictably.